Dr Victoria Ross, Clinical Psychologist & Guest Contributor

 A new relationship to thinking

 Our minds have a mind of their own.
 It’s true, every day the mind is constantly throwing out all sorts of thoughts and stories.
 Your mind creates a lot of noise.
 It’s how the mind works.
-If you go on holiday and take your mind, which I guess you will, then it will be no different. wants attention and it wants you to engage.
+If you go on holiday then it will be no different.
+Your mind wants attention and it wants you to engage.
 Often the hope is that you will find the magic answer to rid yourself of these unwanted thoughts and experiences.
-However, I encourage you to come back to the idea that rather than getting rid of, we change the way we relate to, and how we respond to, OCD.
+However, I encourage you to come back to the idea that rather than getting rid of, we change the way we relate to, and how we respond to OCD.
 After all, I assume you’ve tried various ways to get rid of OCD with little effect?

 One way to do this is to name your OCD story.
 Now, this might sound a bit strange but bear with me.
 If you labelled your OCD, what would it be?
 The harm story?
 The humiliation story?
 The doubt story?
 Similarly, you can create a character out of your OCD.
 What would it look like if your OCD was an animal, cartoon or film character?